WaveEngine/EvergineDocs/manual/physics/joints/gear_joint.md

   <source src="images/GearJointVideo.mp4" type="video/mp4">
 </video>

-A **Gear Joint** is a type of constraint that allows you to create a relationship between two rigid bodies that is based on their angular velocities.
+A **Gear Joint** is a type of constraint that allows you to create a relationship between two rigid bodies based on their angular velocities.
 Specifically, it lets you specify a gear ratio between the angular velocities of the two bodies, which can be used to create realistic mechanical systems like gears, pulleys, and other types of machinery.

 ## GearJoint3D